How to Recover Your PC Using System Restore on Windows 10

 Although the System Restore feature is very helpful and can get you out of a very tight spot, there are times when it simply won’t work as expected.
 I’ll touch on a few scenarios here and offer advice on how to potentially overcome them.

 The last item worth mentioning is the potential corruption of restore points: If a restore point is created ‘around’ an incompatible application, you may not even be aware of it.
-When you go to restore your system to that point in time, the process may start, look like it’s working, then when you log in it shows that the restore failed.
+When you go to restore your system to that point in time, the process may start, and look like it’s working, then when you log in it shows that the restore failed.
 Unfortunately, there’s not much you can do at this point.

 Conclusion